-Once the completed proposal is approved by the major advisor, it is then submitted for program review.
-After program approval is granted, IRB applications may be submitted.
-Institutional Review Board Application and Assurances Process
+Once the completed proposal is approved by the major advisor and committee members IRB applications may be submitted.

-IRB applications are submitted only after proposals have been granted program approval, however, it is helpful to consult the IRB guidelines while writing the proposal.
-Students must comply with the University's Institutional R eview Board (I B) process, which requires an application (Appendix G) and a human subjects and informed consent training (CITI Training).
+Institutional Review Board Application and Assurances Process however, it is helpful to consult the IRB guidelines while writing the proposal.
+Students must comply with the University's Institutional Review Board (IRB) process, which requires a Research Proposal Application (RPA) and a human subjects and informed consent training (CITI Training).
+A step-by-step guide for RPA completion is available in Appendix C.